perforce/helix-authentication-extension/docs/Administrator-Guide.md

 The `restart` is necessary because Helix Core prepares the authentication mechanisms during startup.
 This is true when adding or removing `auth-` related triggers, as well as when installing or removing the loginhook extension.

 ## Next Steps

+### Testing

+For the purpose of testing the authentication integration with a limited number of users, you may change the `sso-users` field to a list of Perforce users that _must_ authenticate using the SSO authentication integration.
+When this value is configured with one or more users, then the `non-sso-users` list will be ignored by the extension.
+Likewise, any users _not_ included in this list will _not_ authenticate using the extension.
+To clear the `sso-users` field, replace the list of users with `...` to indicate that the field is to be ignored.
+When the `sso-users` field starts with `...` then the `non-sso-users` field will be considered by the extension during user authentication.

+Similar to the `sso-users` field is the `sso-groups` field, in which names of Perforce groups are given.
+Any users that are members of any of the named groups will be required to authenticate using the SSO authentication integration.
+When this value is configured with one or more groups, then the `non-sso-groups` list will be ignored by the extension.
+Likewise, any users that are _not_ members of any of the groups will _not_ authenticate using the extension.
+To clear the `sso-groups` field, replace the list of groups with `...` to indicate that the field is to be ignored.
+When the `sso-groups` field starts with `...` then the `non-sso-groups` field will be considered by the extension during user authentication.

 ### Debug logging